 32 ibid., at paragraph 29.

 33 R v.
 Barra and Govindia, 2018 ONSC 57.

-46 A Resource Guide to the U.S. Foreign Corrupt Practices Act, Criminal Division of the Department of Justice and the Enforcement Division of the Securities and Exchange Commission (2012) and the Evaluation of Corporate Compliance Programs, Criminal Division of the Department of Justice (June 2020).
+49 A Resource Guide to the US Foreign Corrupt Practices Act, Criminal Division of the Department of Justice and the Enforcement Division of the Securities and Exchange Commission (2012), and The Evaluation of Corporate Compliance Programs, Criminal Division of the Department of Justice (June 2020).

-47 Bribery Act: Guidance on adequate procedures facilitation payments and business expenditure, the Serious Fraud Office (2012).
+50 Bribery Act: Guidance on adequate procedures facilitation payments and business expenditure, Serious Fraud Office (2012).